When we give "Hope" to others, we receive exponential "Hope" ourselves.

 When we give “Hope” to others, we receive exponential “Hope” ourselves.

-This last month, I had the opportunity to give “Hope” to my mother who was dying of cancer.
+This time last year, I had the opportunity to give “Hope” to my mother who was dying of cancer.

 I promised to be with her to the end allowing her to stay in her home.
 My time and income were sacrificed, and my family missed my attention.
 This gift was intended for my mother, but it turns out the real gift was to me.
 What an incredible experience to have these precious moments with my mother.